-It may be an old adage, but it's absolutely true that it's never too late to change your lifestyle.
-Even in old age, there are huge benefits to stopping smoking, doing some exercise, cutting down on alcohol and eating more healthily.
+It's never too late to improve the health of your heart.
+Even in mid-life or old age, there are huge benefits to stopping smoking, doing more exercise, cutting down on alcohol and eating more healthily.

-14,980 people with coronary heart disease in NHS Wakefield CCG
+There are almost 15,000 people with coronary heart disease in the Wakefield area (NHS Wakefield CCG).

 Public Health England estimates that there are approximately 93,300 people in Wakefield with hypertension.